One space has recently become available on the June 2018 SAVE THE FROGS! Ecuador Ecotour!

 It may be a major city, but Quito does have frogs!
 We found this frog calling below the Teleferico during the 2016 SAVE THE FROGS!
 Ecuador Ecotour.

 Centro Historico in Quito

-Our group will consist of 14 participants and 2 trip leaders; we will also be joined by an Ecuadorian amphibian expert.
+Our group will consist of 14 participants and 2 trip leaders; we will also be joined by two Ecuadorian amphibian expert.
 We split into multiple groups whenever possible when we are searching for wildlife or going on hikes.

 Who comes on a SAVE THE FROGS!
 Ecotour?
 All types of nature enthusiasts and travelers!
 We've had professional biologists and people with no experience in environmental fields; kids as young as 9; adult kids with 83 years of life experience; people from the USA, Mexico, New Zealand, the UK and elsewhere.
 If you love frogs and exploring new places, you will love the SAVE THE FROGS!
 Ecuador Ecotour!